 That question has an interesting parallel in church life.
 Typically, the senior pastor is viewed as the primary pace-setter and determinant for the health of the church.
 Churches are a reflection of their pastor, we say.
 Good pastors make good churches.
 But isn’t the opposite just as true?
 A healthy church contributes just as much to the growth and success of a pastor, as a healthy pastor contributes to the growth and success of a church.
 (By “healthy church” I mean a church that prays more than it nit-picks,makes disciples, initiates ministry, is self-feeding, exercises grace, serves the community, is sensitive to the leading of God, holds its leadership accountable to Scripture, etc., etc.)

 Now, a good coach can definitely make an average team better, but a good team can also make an average coach look good.
 So I’m guessing that both principles are true for the Church as well.
-A good pastor can help an “average church” articulate its vision, become more organized, serve the community, understand Scripture, forgive more, judge less, etc., etc. But in the same token, a healthy church can make an “average pastor” a better preacher, a better pray-er, more sensitive to God, more outreach-minded, more in love with their spouse, more diligent, etc., etc.
+A good pastor can help an “average church” articulate its vision, become more organized, serve the community, understand Scripture, forgive more, judge less, and this is exactly what we try to do in the City Central Church, by joining a good community with a good pastor so there is only one vision to follow and one God to pray.
+But in the same token, a healthy church can make an “average pastor” a better preacher, a better pray-er, more sensitive to God, more outreach-minded, more in love with their spouse, more diligent, etc., etc.